 Developing accomplishment statements sets you apart from your competition.

 Successful marketing involves packaging your skills and experiences to demonstrate your strengths to a potential employer.
-Accomplishment Statements, not fancy graphics, bright paper, or other unnecessary flair, are what make your resume stand out in a crowd.
+Accomplishment Statements, not fancy graphics, are what make your resume stand out in a crowd.
 These statements also serve as the foundation for the examples you will share in networking situations and interviews to demonstrate the value you bring to potential employers.

 - Guidelines for Accomplishment Statements